2018-2019 Robotics Competitions Season

 UTC Open House for High School Students

-As part of UTC's celebration of National Engineers Week, the UTC College of Engineering and Computer Science is please to invite high school students, their parents and educators for an Open House event featuring hands-on demonstrations, program information sharing and tours of the engineering building and laboratories.
-It is open to the public and will feature time for tours of the labs, project demos, and more!
-The event is free to the public with complimentary lunch provided.
+As part of UTC's celebration of National Engineers Week, the UTC College of Engineering and Computer Science is pleased to invite high school students, their parents and educators for an Open House event featuring hands-on demonstrations, program information sharing and tours of the engineering building and laboratories.
+It is free and open to the public.
 However, registration is required.

-The event will take place on Saturday, February 24th from 9:00 a.m. to 4:00 p.m. at the UTC Engineer, Math and Computer Science Building located at the intersection of Palmetto, Vine and East Fifth Streets.
+Plans for this events are still being developed.
+While the date and time are expected to be posted soon, the location is set for the UTC Engineer, Math and Computer Science Building located at the intersection of Palmetto, Vine and East Fifth Streets.
 UTC Map

 Science Olympiad is an elementary school, middle school and high school team competition in which students compete in demonstration events pertaining to various scientific disciplines, including earth science, biology, chemistry, physics, and engineering.